What is Uniform Civil Code?

 Now let us see our past from where uniform laws are originated.

-Constituent Assembly was set up to frame our Constitution in 1946 in Independent India which consists of both types of members: those who wanted to reform the society by adopting Uniform Civil Code like Dr. B. R Ambedkar and other was basically Muslim representatives who perpetuate personal laws.
-Also, the proponents of Uniform Civil Code were opposed by the minority communities in the Constituent Assembly.
-As a result only one line is added in the Constitution under Article 44 in Part IV of DPSP (Directive Principles of State Policy).
+Constituent Assembly was set up to frame our Constitution in 1946 in Independent India which consists of both types of members: those who wanted to reform the society by adopting the Uniform Civil Code like Dr. B. R Ambedkar and other was basically Muslim representatives who perpetuate personal laws.
+Also, the proponents of the Uniform Civil Code were opposed by the minority communities in the Constituent Assembly.
+As a result, only one line is added in the Constitution under Article 44 in Part IV of DPSP (Directive Principles of State Policy).

 It states that “The State shall endeavour to secure for the citizens a Uniform Civil Code throughout the territory of India“.
 As it is incorporated in DPSP they are neither enforceable in the court nor any political discrepancy been able to go beyond it because minorities mainly Muslims felt that their personal laws are violated or abrogated by it.
 Then a series of Bills were passed to codify Hindu laws in the form of Hindu Marriage Act, 1955, The Hindu Succession Act, 1956, The Hindu Minority and Guardianship Act, 1956 and the Hindu Adoption and Maintenance Act, 1956, are collectively known as Hindu Code Bill (covers Buddhist, Sikhs, Jains as well as different religious denominations of Hindus) which allows right to divorce and inheritance to women, made caste irrelevant to marriage and abolished bigamy and polygamy.